 Alcoa Foundation Partnership for Trees

-Alcoa Foundation and American Forests Global ReLeaf are partnering on a multi-year initiative to plant hundreds of thousands of native tree species on damaged and degraded sites to engage communities and restore the health and function of natural ecosystems.
+Alcoa Foundation and American Forests have joined together for the Partnership for Trees Program, a multi-year initiative to plant hundreds of thousands of native tree species on damaged and degraded sites around the world by engaging local communities in the restoration of forest ecosystems.

-- 2013 Alcoa Foundation and American Forests Global ReLeaf Partnership for Trees Project Criteria
+The 2015 Alcoa Foundation and American Forests’ Global ReLeaf Partnership for Trees application has closed.